WesH0use/AWS_Developer_Notes/db.md

 Here we need to scale on the metric "number of requests per minute", which is a custom metric we need to create, as it's not readily available in CloudWatch.

 Metrics produced by AWS services are standard resolution by default.
 When you publish a custom metric, you can define it as either standard resolution or high resolution.
 When you publish a high-resolution metric, CloudWatch stores it with a resolution of 1 second, and you can read and retrieve it with a period of 1 second, 5 seconds, 10 seconds, 30 seconds, or any multiple of 60 seconds.

+### You are a system administrator whose company recently moved its production application to AWS and migrated data from MySQL to AWS DynamoDB.
+You are adding new tables to AWS DynamoDB and need to allow your application to query your data by the primary key and an alternate key.
+This option must be added when first creating tables otherwise changes cannot be made afterward.
+Which of the following actions should you take?

+**Create an LSI**

+LSI stands for Local Secondary Index.
+Some applications only need to query data using the base table's primary key; however, there may be situations where an alternate sort key would be helpful.
+To give your application a choice of sort keys, you can create one or more local sec